Jack Draper’s racquet – Player Profile

 Notable Stats / Info

-Jack Draper has won 1 ATP title, BOSS Open in Stuttgart in 2024 and is currently 25th in the ATP rankings.
+Jack Draper has won 3 ATP titles, BOSS Open (Stuttgart) and ATP Vienna in 2024 as well as the Masters 1000 Indian Wells in 2025.
+He is currently 7th in the ATP rankings.

 He plays left-handed with a two-handed backhand.